vhive-serverless/vSwarm/docs/running_benchmarks.md

 ### Running Benchmarks on Knative Clusters

-You will need a vHive Knative cluster.
-To set up a stock knative cluster consider following the vHive [stock knative setup guide](https://github.com/ease-lab/vhive/blob/main/docs/developers_guide.md#testing-stock-knative-setup-or-images) for a default knative cluster, or consider using the [vHive quickstart guide](https://github.com/ease-lab/vhive/blob/main/docs/quickstart_guide.md).
+**You will need a vHive Knative cluster**.
+To set up a stock knative cluster see the vHive [stock knative setup guide](https://github.com/ease-lab/vhive/blob/main/docs/developers_guide.md#testing-stock-knative-setup-or-images) for a default knative cluster, or consider using the [vHive quickstart guide](https://github.com/ease-lab/vhive/blob/main/docs/quickstart_guide.md).

 1. Deploy the benchmark functions as Knative services.
 The manifests for each benchmark function can be found in a sub-directory of the benchmark, e.g.
     `/benchmarks/chained-function-serving/knative_yamls/inline/`.
+    Follow the commands described in each benchmark folder to deploy any mix of functions.
      Benchmarks tend to have multiple
-    sets of manifests which are used to deploy functions using different configurations, similar to how there can be multiple docker-compose manifests for local testing.
+    sets of manifests which are used to deploy functions using different configurations, for example to toggle tracing or choosing which transfer type to use.
     ```bash
     ./tools/kn_deploy.sh ./benchmarks/path/to/manifests/*
     ```